 (j) The classification of partnership items of income, expense, or loss as operational or nonoperational is to be determined in accordance with N.J.S.A.
 54:10A-6.1.
-Whether or not a partnership is unitary or nonunitary with its corporate partner is a different issue from the issue of taxability of operational or nonoperational income or the deductibility of operational or nonoperational income or the deductibility of operational expenses or losses.
+Whether or not a partnership is unitary or nonunitary with its corporate partner is a different issue from the issue of taxability of operational or nonoperational income or the deductibility of operational or nonoperational or losses.